dddu809-max/FreeFileSync/README.md

 https://repology.org/project/freefilesync/versions

 .
-#  This is another repository that I forked.
-It is also a compilation tutorial and I hope it can be of some help to you.
+# It’s mainly a tutorial repository that explains how to compile FreeFileSync on Raspberry Pi, not one that provides prebuilt packages.
 https://github.com/dddu809-max/build-FreeFileSync-on-raspberry-pi

 .